Riding Over Gold

 The essential coordinates of Pegleg’s lost gold are said to be inside the Borrego Springs area, within what is now the Anza-Borrego Desert region, somewhere west of the Salton Sea, east of Coyote Canyon, and south from Clark Valley and the Santa Rosa Mountains to the Borrego Sink.
 The black-coated gold nuggets Pegleg claims he found were located on top of one of three buttes.

 The Ocotillo Wells State Vehicular Recreation Area lies within the area described by numerous legends as the location of Pegleg’s lost gold.
-ATV riders and OHV enthusiasts may not be aware of the legend of Pegleg’s lost gold or its rumored whereabouts.
+OHV enthusiasts may not be aware of the legend of Pegleg’s lost gold or its rumored whereabouts.
 If you ride out in Ocotillo Wells or the surrounding recreational areas, you may want to take some time to search for three buttes covered with rocks coated in desert varnish.
-You might just find what prospectors have been searching for since the mid 1800s.
+You might just find what prospectors have been searching for since the mid-1800s.

-This year the price of gold reached a high of over $1600.00 an ounce, causing a stir in the minds and hearts of gold prospectors.
-Faith in old legends and stories of lost mines rekindled, and with the price of gold in mind, prospectors and gold hunters are encouraged once again to hunt for gold in all kinds of areas.
+This year the price of gold reached a high of over $1300.00 an ounce, causing a stir in the minds and hearts of gold prospectors.
+Faith in old legends and stories of lost mines rekindled, and with the price of gold in mind, prospectors and gold hunters have been encouraged once again to hunt for gold in all kinds of areas.

-In order to know what to look for next time you ATV at Ocotillo Wells, you should know more about a man named Thomas Smith (aka Pegleg).
+How do you know what to look for next time you ride at Ocotillo Wells?
+You can start by learning about a man named Thomas Smith (aka Pegleg).
 Thomas Smith lost his leg to an arrow during a trapping expedition in the fall of 1827.
 After his leg was amputated, his friends fashioned him a wooden leg, thus earning him the name Pegleg.